 Seacoast Community Lunch will be available each Wednesday on the lower level of Middle Street Baptist Church in the heart of Portsmouth.
 Our kitchen and dining area have recently been redesigned and renovated so we can better serve our community.

 This lunch is largely modeled on the weekly Common Table lunch at St. John’s Episcopal Church in Portsmouth.
 Common Table leaders have generously provided us with ideas, encouragement, and support as we begin our own Community Lunch.
 We urge you to consider supporting them as well!

 See www.stjohnsnh.org/common-table for information.

-The Seacoast Community Lunch will be hosted at Middle Street Baptist Church in Portsmouth.
-The lunch will be covered by the church’s tax-exempt, 501(c)(3) status, and its finances are entirely separate from other church funds.
+The Seacoast Community Lunch is hosted at Middle Street Baptist Church in Portsmouth.
+The lunch is covered by the church’s tax-exempt, 501(c)(3) status, and its finances are entirely separate from other church funds.
 We will gladly provide our EIN and other necessary tax information upon request.